libgd/libgd/src/readme.txt

    Represents a source from which a PNG can be read.
-Programmers who do not wish to read PNGs from a file can provide their own alternate input mechanism, using the [55]gdImageCreateFromPngSource function.
+Programmers who do not wish to read PNGs from a file can provide their own alternate input mechanism, using the gdImageCreateFromPngSource function.
 See the documentation of that function for an example of the proper use of this type.

    gdSink _(TYPE)_